This was another great year for SquashCares. Some of the highlights include:

 - Establishing our college ball blanket sewing program with Framingham State University; and

-- Setting the stage for next year’s expansion into Philadelphia, New York and Providence by engaging with the community service organizations from Drexel University, Parsons School for Design and Rhode Island School for Design.
+- Setting the stage for next year’s expansion into Philadelphia and Providence by engaging with the community service organizations from Drexel University and Rhode Island School for Design.

 This year we sewed 21 more blankets (and 3 more are partially sewed)!
 Our original goal this year was 25 blankets.
 We knew our original goal was a stretch, as in the past two years we had only sewed 22 blankets total.
 So to double our ball blanket production this year was a great accomplishment.
 In addition to our 3rd annual ball blanket sewing event at Dana Hall, we also held a sewing event with eighth grade students at SquashBusters and teamed with the Framingham State Phi Upsilon Omicron national honors society to sew blankets.